-The health benefits of rose hips include their ability to reduce the symptoms of rheumatoid arthritis, relieve various respiratory conditions, prevent cancer, lower cholesterol, manage diabetes, increase urination, regulate your digestive system, boost the immune system, increase circulation, and help to build strong bones.
+The health benefits of rose hips include their ability to reduce the symptoms of rheumatoid arthritis, relieve respiratory conditions, lower cholesterol, manage diabetes, increase urination, regulate digestion, boost the immune system, increase circulation, and help in building stronger bones.

-Rose hips are actually the fruit of the rose plant and usually forms in late summer and autumn, after the rose plant has been pollinated.
+Rose hips, also known as rose hep and rose haw, are the fruits of the rose plant.
+They usually form in late summer and autumn after the flowers have been pollinated.
 Once the rosebud falls off, many people forget about roses, but the fruit of the plant is yet to come!
 The color is typically red, but it can also be orange, purple, or black.
-They are some of the most nutritionally packed fruits of any plant, which is why they have become such a desirable and sought after product in markets around the world.
-Historically, rose hips have been used for hundreds, if not thousands, of years by cultures such as the early populations of the Americas, as well as various parts of Europe.
+They are some of the most nutritionally packed fruits of any plant, which is why they have become such a desirable and sought-after product in markets around the world.
+Historically, they have been used for hundreds of years by the Americans as well as Europeans.

-They were cultivated for a number of reasons, even as decoration due to their shape and color, but it wasn’t until recent decades that the complete medicinal value was actually discovered.
-They were even used as pet food for certain types of animals, because it was noticed that animals were particularly attracted to the scent and taste of these small fruit pods.
-When people began eating the components of rose hips, a great deal of attention shifted towards the potential that it had for our health.
+They were cultivated for a number of reasons, even as decoration due to their shape and color.
+Recently, the complete medicinal value was discovered.
+They were even used as pet food for animals because it was noticed that animals were particularly attracted to the scent and taste of these small fruit pods.
+When people began eating the components of rose hips, a great deal of attention shifted towards the potential it had for their health.

-The variety of ways that rose hips can be prepared is impressive.
-Some of the most common forms of rose hips include jams, jellies, soups, tisanes, bread, wine, pies, and even marmalade.
-It is an extremely versatile ingredient that is enjoyed by people all around the globe, whether due to its delicious flavor or for its nutritional benefits!
+The most common forms of rose hips include jams, jellies, soups, tisanes, bread, wine, pies, and even marmalade.
+They are an extremely versatile ingredient enjoyed by people all around the globe, either due to the delicious flavor or for the nutritional benefits!

 The reason that rose hips are so popular is because they are extremely effective in treating a wide variety of health conditions.
-But why?
-The vitamins, minerals, organic compounds, and other essential nutrients in rose hips give it such a powerful punch!
-Some of these beneficial components include vitamin C, A, E, and B-complex, as well as calcium, iron, selenium, manganese, magnesium, phosphorous, potassium, sulfur, silicon, and zinc.
-Furthermore, the organic compounds, such as lycopene, pectin, lutein, beta-carotene, are also very powerful and essential to the body.
-The antioxidant components, which include flavonoids, phytochemicals, and carotenoids also contribute to the health benefits, which are explained below.
+How?
+The vitamins, minerals, organic compounds, and other essential nutrients in rose hips pack a very powerful punch!
+Some of these beneficial components include vitamin C, A, E, and vitamin B-complex, as well as minerals like calcium, iron, selenium, manganese, magnesium, phosphorous, potassium, sulfur, silicon, and zinc.
+Furthermore, the organic compounds, such as lycopene, pectin, lutein, and beta-carotene, are also very powerful and essential for the body.
+The antioxidant components, which include flavonoids, phytochemicals, and carotenoids also contribute to their health benefits.

 Health Benefits of Rose Hips

-Lowers Cholesterol: Some of the organic compounds and antioxidant components in rose hips also reduce the cholesterol content in your body, thereby reducing strain on your cardiovascular system and also seriously lowering your chances of suffering a stroke or a heart attack.
+The organic compounds and antioxidant components in rose hips also reduce the LDL cholesterol in your body, thereby reducing strain on your cardiovascular system and also lowering your chances of suffering a stroke or a heart attack.

-Immune System: Rose hips have an impressive amount of vitamin C, which is one of the best methods to boost the immune system.
-Vitamin C stimulates white blood cells and is also essential in the prevention of asthma and the general health of the respiratory system.
-This also can be seen in the reduction of respiratory conditions such as colds and flus through the intake of rose hips and its high levels of vitamin C.
+Rose hips have an impressive amount of vitamin C, which is one of the best components to boost the immune system.
+Vitamin C stimulates white blood cells and is also essential for the prevention of asthma and the general health of the respiratory system.
+This can be seen in the reduction of respiratory conditions such as cold and flu through the intake of rose hips and its high levels of vitamin C.

-Diabetes Management: Rose hips have been shown to strictly regulate the blood sugar levels of the body, which is very important for people suffering from diabetes.
-By keeping the balance of insulin and glucose in the body, rose hips can prevent the unfortunate plunges and spikes in blood sugar that can be so deadly.
+Rose hips have been shown to strictly regulate the blood sugar level of the body, which is very important for people with diabetes.
+By keeping the balance of insulin and glucose in the body, they can prevent sudden plunges or spikes in blood sugar that can be deadly.

-Diuretic Effects and Digestion: The various acids within rose hips, as well as pectin, are known to induce urination and excretion.
-As a diuretic, rose hips can help eliminate toxins from the body, as well as excess salts, liquids, and even fat.
-By stimulating bowel movement, rose hips can help a person to avoid any number of unfortunate health conditions and discomforts.
-Generally, rose hips are detoxifiers through and through!
+The various acids within rose hips, as well as pectin, are known to induce urination and excretion.
+As a diuretic, they can help eliminate toxins from the body, as well as excess salts, liquids, and even fat.
+By stimulating bowel movements, rose hips can help a person avoid a number of unfortunate health conditions and discomforts.

-Skin Care: People all over the world want their skin to look more beautiful, blemish-free, and youthful.
-There are hundreds of products and potential treatments for tightening and toning the skin, but rose hips are one of the best options.
-The astringent quality of rose hips keeps the skin elastic, so it doesn’t develop wrinkles, flaws are easily eliminated, burns and scars quickly heal, and your skin generally looks younger and more vibrant.
+People all over the world want their skin to look more beautiful, blemish-free, and youthful.
+There are hundreds of products and potential treatments for tightening and toning the skin and rose hips are one of the best options.
+The astringent quality of rose hips keeps the skin elastic, so it doesn’t develop wrinkles.
+It eliminates the flaws easily, heals the burns and scars, and makes the skin look younger and vibrant.

-Circulation: Rose hips have a significant amount of iron, which is an essential component in the creation of red blood cells.
-Therefore, having an adequate amount of rose hips in your diet can prevent anemia and also keep your essential organs well-oxygenated, increasing metabolic activity and optimizing functionality of your various systems.
+These have a significant amount of iron, which is an essential component in the creation of red blood cells.
+Therefore, having an adequate amount of rose hips in your diet can prevent anemia and also keep your essential organs well-oxygenated, thus increasing metabolic activity and optimizing the functionality of various organ systems.

-One of the most important roles of vitamin C, although it is one that is often overlooked, is its essential role in producing collagen.
+One of the most important roles of vitamin C is its essential role in producing collagen.
 Collagen, along with the other important minerals found in rose hips, can help prevent osteoporosis by maintaining bone mineral density well into your old age, keeping you strong, flexible, and able to live an active life!